 MOON IN ARIES

 Nevertheless, you can’t keep a good Moon in Aries down.
-You are the bravest moon (along with moon in Scorpio) and have the kind of reaction where nothing really fazes you – if confronted by problems then nothing can really get you down.
-It’s a ‘never say die’, ‘can-do’ kind of attitude to life.
-The emotional reaction of Moon in Aries is to quickly thwart danger.
-Problems are there only to be conquered, are they not?
+You are the bravest moon (along with moon in Scorpio) and have the kind of reaction where nothing really fazes you – if confronted by problems then you summon your ‘never say die’, ‘can-do’ attitude.
+The emotional reaction of Moon in Aries is to quickly thwart danger since problems are there only to be conquered, are they not?
 Your needs are satisfied when you’ve managed to carry out your daredevil, heroic duties on behalf of others.
+When those dragons are slain and the vulnerable are at last rescued, then you relax.

 What makes you feel comforted is having plenty of activity on the go.
 Most people are reassured by a partner’s warm embrace, or Mom’s apple pie, or moral support from friends, whereas you quite enjoy a good challenge to overcome.
 It’s that stimulus that you need.
 And honesty – that’s another of your virtues.
 Others can rely on your calling a spade a spade.
 There is nothing hidden down there in your responses!